NakulDeb/Ninja-ToDoList-OOP/README.md

 ## Step 05 and Final

-Go to the project directory and Run this command
+To serve the project go to the project directory and Run this command

 ```bash
 $ cd public